-The Decentralized Purchasing section of Procurement Services analyses, approves and processes all requests related to purchasing cards.
-Final decisions for the issuing of purchasing cards to University personnel rests with Decentralized Purchasing.
-It also reserves the right to cancel or suspend cards at any time and for any reason.
+The Procurement Systems Support sector analyses, approves and processes all requests related to purchasing cards.
+The final decision to issue a purchasing card to an employee rests with the sector's management.
+We reserve the right to cancel or suspend cards at any time and for any reason.

-All forms are available in pdf format and you are required to print and fill them out by hand.
-Once completed with all of the required signatures, send your request to the Administrator of Decentralized Purchasing and Programs by email atpcard@uOttawa.ca.
+All forms are available in pdf format.
+Once completed with all of the required signatures, send your request by email at firstname.lastname@example.org.

 Request Change to Card

-The Change Request form is used when you wish to make a permanent change to your card, such as your monthly limit, transaction limit, the default FOAP, etc. This form should also be signed by the same people who signed the Card Request form.
+The Change request form is used when you wish to make a permanent change to your card, such as your monthly limit, transaction limit, the default FOAP, etc. This form should also be signed by the same people who originally signed the Card request form.

 Card Cancellation or Suspension